idxbroker/cloud-based-wrapper-system/README.md

 Example Use: https://zl6t6xxpc2.execute-api.us-west-2.amazonaws.com/wrappers/wrapper?site=https://www.jsutaskrandy.com/&target=class&class=listings-container&title=randy

 This endpoint with the required and optional params is then added to the IDX Broker account at the global, category, or page level dynamic wrapper.

+A postman collection is included in this repo to aid in discovery.